Download Unity

 Install Unity Editor

-Once you have Unity Hub installed, it will ask you to log in with the account you created in the prior step.
+Once you have Unity Hub installed, it will ask you to log in with the Unity account you created previously.

 IMPORTANT: For now, skip automatically installing whatever version of Unity is offered to you.
 It might not match what we are using in class.